 If spring rolls are at their best when they are crispy, then why is it so easy for them to become soggy in the first place?
 Unfortunately, a lot of what makes spring rolls delicious in the first place also makes them more likely to retain moisture.

 One of the biggest culprits is the filling.
-Spring rolls are usually made with delicious vegetables, but many vegetables are also prone to retaining moisture and can make the spring rolls soggy from the inside.
+Spring rolls are usually made with delicious vegetables, but many vegetables are also prone to retaining moisture and can make them soggy from the inside.

 The wrappers are another source of moisture.
 For best results, spring roll wrappers should be as thin as possible.
 If you attempted to make your own wrappers and did not roll them out thinly enough, they will be more likely to absorb oil.